maplibre/maplibre-gl-native-distribution/README.md

 [![SPM compatible](https://img.shields.io/badge/Swift%20Package%20Manager-compatible-FA7343.svg?style=flat&logo=Swift)](https://swiftpackageindex.com/maplibre/maplibre-gl-native-distribution)

 > **Note**
-> This repository only exists for the purpose of binary distribution of MapLibre Native on Swift Package Manager.
+> This repository only exists for the purpose of binary distribution of MapLibre Native for iOS on the Swift Package Index.
 > Please use the [main MapLibre Native repository](https://github.com/maplibre/maplibre-native) to report issues or ask for help.

 [MapLibre Native](https://github.com/maplibre/maplibre-native) is a community-led fork derived from [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) before their switch to a non-OSS license.
 The fork also includes Maps SDK for iOS and macOS (forked from [mapbox-gl-native-ios](https://github.com/mapbox/mapbox-gl-native-ios)) and Android SDK (forked from [mapbox-gl-native-android](https://github.com/mapbox/mapbox-gl-native-android)).